CMA Fest 2022: Artist lineup announced - NewsBreak

 NASHVILLE, Tenn.
 (WKRN) – CMA Fest returns to the heart of Music City.
 The County Music Association has announced the artist lineup for the biggest festival in country music.

-After a two-year postponement due to the COVID-19 pandemic, hundreds of artists will grace multiple stages across downtown Nashville from June 9 through 12.Dolly Parton withdraws from Rock & Roll Hall of Fame vote, plans rock album ‘in the future’
+After a two-year postponement due to the COVID-19 pandemic, hundreds of artists will grace multiple stages across downtown Nashville from June 9 through 12.Historic RCA Studio B: Go inside this time capsule of the Nashville sound

 Expected to hit the stage nightly at the Nissan Stadium are country superstars such as Jason Aldean, Kane Brown, Luke Bryan, Luke Combs, Lady A, Carly Pearce, Keith Urban, Carrie Underwood, Dierks Bentley, Zac Brown Band, and more.
 Click here for a full list of performers .